NGI The Weekly Gas Market Report

-Three former House chairmen have called on the Republic transition team to name Rep. Joe Barton (R-TX) to a second term as chairman of the House Energy and Commerce Committee, despite a long-standing rule that prohibits a lawmaker from serving more than three consecutive terms as a chairman and ranking member.
+Three former House chairmen last Tuesday called on the Republican transition team to name Rep. Joe Barton (R-TX) to a second term as chairman of the House Energy and Commerce Committee, despite a long-standing rule that prohibits a lawmaker from serving more than three consecutive terms as a chairman and ranking member.

 Barton has been chairman of the powerful House energy panel for one term and then served two terms as the ranking member.
-Although he has used up his allotted three terms as chairman and ranking member, he wants another shot at the chairmanship.
+Although he has used up his allotted three terms as chairman and ranking member, he wants another shot at the chairmanship (see NGI, Nov.
+8).

 “We became committee chairmen under similar circumstances following the 1994 election and we were part of the wave of change that also sought to part from the old ways when a chairmanship meant a job for life,” wrote Bill Archer (R-TX), former chairman on the House Ways and Means Committee; Bud Shuster (R-PA) , former chairman of the House Transportation and Infrastructure Committee; and Don Young (R-AK), former House Natural Resources Committee, in a letter Wednesday to the Republican transition team.